Somayyah/lfs/log.md

 	- devtmpfs: Used for the device files which are created by the kernel upon boot.
 Any driver that wishes to register a device node can use devtmpfs via driver core to do it. devtmpfs is mounted on /dev then the device node is exposed to the userspace with a fixed set of permissions.

-	- /sys is a view into the kernel’s internal object tree, /dev is where the actual device files (nodes) live, udevd watches /sys, reacts to kernel events, and manages /dev accordingly. devtmpfs gives you basic /dev nodes early during boot. udev builds on that, adds logic, symlinks, permissions .. etc.
+	- /sys is a view into the kernel’s internal object tree, /dev is where the actual device files (nodes) live, udevd listens to kernel uevents via netlink, uses /sys to read device metadata, and updates /dev accordingly. devtmpfs gives you basic /dev nodes early during boot. udev builds on that, adds logic, symlinks, permissions .. etc.

 	- udev listens to kernel events monitoring for new or removed devices, reads from /sys to understand the layout, creates and modifies nodes in the /dev and updates permissions, symlinks ... etc.